What is charlieplexing? (a Raspberry Pi demo)

 Try it out by setting up your circuit like the diagram and images below.
 You’ll need a couple resistors – 220 ohm is okay, 470 ohm is probably better – and a couple LEDs.
 I used a wire because really you only need one resistor in the path (it doesn’t matter where in the path it is – between the power source and LED, or between the LED and ground).

-Once you’ve got the circuit setup correctly, run this script.
+Once the circuit is set up correctly, run this script.

 Here’s the important part – it sets the pins and flips the direction of the current every tenth of a second.